argonaut-io/argonaut/README.md

 #### What is Argonaut?

 Argonaut is a JSON library built using Scala.
 It provides functionality to specify how to convert to and from JSON for an arbitrary Scala object.
 It relies on the Scala parser libraries (`util.parsing.combinator`) to read an arbitrary string into a JSON data type, which is known to be slow.
+Argonaut is licenced under BSD3 (see `etc/LICENCE`).

 The JSON data type also implements a large combinator library in an effort to make it easy to use, however, much of this library would be better implemented by exploiting partial lenses and a zipper.